amirrajan/nodekick/README.md

 This codebase is a cleaned up version of what our team built for Node Knockout 2013.
 Out of 150 entries, we placed 15th overall and 6th in the "fun/utility" category.

 You can play online [here](http://nodekick.jit.su).

-Here are some screenshots.
+#Screenshots and Instruction to deploy your own Nodekick.

 ##jump